bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 authors:
     - Bitcoin Zavior
 date: "2022-08-05"
-tags: ["bdk-rn", "bdk", "tutorial", "guide", "wallet"]
+tags: ["bitcoin", "React Native", "iOS", "Android", "mobile", "bdk-rn", "bdk", "tutorial", "guide", "wallet"]
 ---

 ## Introduction

 `bdk-rn` is the **Bitcoin Dev kit**'s **React Native** library which enables building bitcoin applications for Android and iOS mobile platforms.
-Using bdk-rn does not require knowledge of the underlying bitcoin or BDK API.
+Using `bdk-rn` does not require knowledge of the underlying bitcoin or BDK API.
 Using `bdk-rn` is similar to using any other RN module.
 Just do `yarn add bdk-rn` and you are ready to code!
-This is the first tutorial on how to use bdk-rn, more coming soon, make sure to [follow](https://twitter.com/BitcoinZavior?ref_src=twsrc%5Etfw) to be notified of new ones.
-In case you missed it, there is a recorded bdk-rn focused Twitch Livestream available on the [Bitcoin Developers](https://www.youtube.com/watch?v=gMpWA875go4) YouTube channel which covers most of this article, make sure to [subscribe](https://www.youtube.com/channel/UCUq_ZdezVWKPvkWRicAYxLA/videos) for more.
+This is the first tutorial on how to use `bdk-rn`, more coming soon, make sure to [follow](https://twitter.com/BitcoinZavior?ref_src=twsrc%5Etfw) to be notified of new ones.
+In case you missed it, there is a recorded `bdk-rn` focused Twitch Livestream available on the [Bitcoin Developers](https://www.youtube.com/watch?v=gMpWA875go4) YouTube channel which covers most of this article, make sure to subscribe to Bitcoin Developers [YouTube Channel](https://www.youtube.com/channel/UCUq_ZdezVWKPvkWRicAYxLA/videos) for more bitcoin development videos.

 In this tutorial, we will explore `bdk-rn` usage and the API it provides.
 This guide will walk through the development process and code for making a bitcoin application.
 The bitcoin application we create will be a non-custodial HD Wallet.
 The application will have the functionality to create a new wallet or restore from a known mnemonic seed phrase.
 This application will also be able to interact with the bitcoin network to sync UTXOs from new blocks and broadcast transactions.